![]() |

 My name is Betty and I live in Birmingham, England.
 Birmingham is right in the middle of the country about as far from the sea as you can get, around 120 miles north of London.

-I'm in my late sixties and live with my (female) partner.
-We got married in July of this year after being together for 21 years.
+I'm in my early seventies and live with my (female) partner.
+We got married a few years ago after being together for 21 years.
 We have six children between us, three home-grown ones and three adopted ones who joined the family as older children.
-We also have an eleven year old grandson who started secondary school in September.

 I read a lot.
 My tastes are pretty broad.
 I like general novels, poetry, history, crime fiction, science fiction and a whole variety of non-fiction.